pojntfx/networked-linux-memsync/docs/notes.md

   - Tape: Can store very large amounts of data for relatively long amounts of time
   - Typically used for archives or physical data transport (e.g. import from personal infrastructure to AWS)
 - Evolution of the hierarchy
-  - Technological advancements continue to blur this clear hierarchy
+  - Technological advancements continue to blur this clear hierarchy[@maruf2023memory]
   - E.g. NVMe rivals RAM speeds but can store larger amounts of data
   - This thesis also blurs the hierarchy by exposing e.g. tertiary or secondary storage with the same interfae as main memory